 - Are your patches going to be temporary or permanent?

-- Do you want the patch to be removed easily and reattached to other clothes?
+- Do you want the patch removed quickly and reattached to other clothes?

 - Does the patch need to be securely attached?